mlinarcekmiroslav/Quality-and-taste/README.md

 # Quality-and-taste
 It's about food.

-My small first step in HTML world.
+My small first step into the HTML world.